-On behalf of the Nursing Faculty at West Chester University, we extend a warm welcome to you.
+On behalf of the Nursing Faculty and Staff at West Chester University, we would like to welcome you to our Nursing Program.
+We are excited to have you on campus.
 You were exceptional applicants who have chosen to pursue your baccalaureate education at West Chester University.
+Welcome!

-This student handbook will familiarize you with the Department of Nursing policies, procedures, and information that is critical to your success within the nursing program.
-This handbook provides information, which helps you to navigate efficiently through the nursing program requirements.
+This student handbook will guide you over the next four years to the Department of Nursing policies and procedures that are critical to your success in the program.
+This handbook provides information which helps you to navigate efficiently through the nursing program requirements.
 Also, the handbook contains activities and clubs associated with the nursing major.
-The Department has a variety of opportunities for you to become involved with socially, academically and professionally.
-Some opportunities include Pennsylvania Student Nurses' Association (SNAP), Xi Delta Chapter of Sigma Theta Tau International Honor Society, and peer mentoring and or tutoring.
+The Department has a variety of opportunities for you to become involved socially, academically, and professionally.
+These opportunities include Pennsylvania Student Nurses' Association (SNAP), Xi Delta Chapter of Sigma Theta Tau International Honor Society, and peer mentoring and tutoring.